Stage program

 June 26: EU-SUMMIT

-A political evening with top-level decision-makers.
-The first day of the Decarbon Days is dedicated to a special endeavor: Lusatia is on its way to become Europe’s first Net Zero Valley – a special economic zone and hotspot for green industry.
+A political evening with top-class decision-makers.
+The first day of the Decarbon Days is dedicated to a special project: Lusatia is on its way to becoming Europe’s first Net Zero Valley – a quasi special economic zone and hotspot for green industry.
 Lusatia has submitted the first official application for this in Brussels.
 On this evening, personalities from the EU, federal and state level will come together with local stakeholders to discuss the realization of this visionary project.
-Beyond that, the focus will also be on how the innovative strength and competitiveness of the EU can from now on be strengthened through regions such as Lusatia in general.
+But beyond Lusatia, the focus will also be on how the innovative strength and competitiveness of the EU can be strengthened from regions such as Lusatia from now on.

 Networking in a relaxed atmosphere.
 Participants can socialize and get in the mood for the political evening.

-How can the EU support the performance of German Net Zero Valleys as hotspots for green industry?
+How can stakeholders at EU level and Germany’s location marketers support the performance of German Net Zero Valleys as hotspots for green industry in an international context?
 European politicians provide insights into how the Net Zero Industry Act and upcoming regulations in Parliament and the Commission will lead to acceleration, better qualification of the workforce and easier investment.

 Conversations, drinks and modern classical music by “Tobi Plays Piano”.
 At the end of the stage program, participants will have time to reflect on what they have heard.
 There will also be an opportunity to exchange ideas with the speakers.